imagineLife/big-site/content/mongo/performance/indexes.md

 db.people.createIndex({ssn: 1})
 ```

-prepare an explain statement on the people collection
+prepare an explain statement on the people collection.
+This creates "an explainable object on the `people` collection".

 ```bash
 exp = db.people.explain("executionStats")